 If you are considering opening a merchant account in order to accept credit card payments, you have no doubt encountered the phrase ‘high-risk merchant’.
 This is a terrifying phrase for many merchants looking at payment processing options, but it needn’t be.
 Opening an online merchant account is a process that becomes uncomplicated with knowledge.
 The more you learn about it, the less daunting it is!
-Let’s look at the factors behind why companies get classified as high risk.
+Let’s look at the factors behind why merchants get classified as high-risk businesses.

 When clients phone the bank to cancel a transaction made through your company, this faux pas reflects negatively on your business.
 The issuing bank refunds the client, and charges ensue.
 This is known as a chargeback.
 Some industries are more susceptible to chargebacks than others, giving rise to the need for added security and higher merchant account fees.
 There are ways to mitigate chargebacks, but in most cases, companies vulnerable to chargebacks will be classified as high risk.

 With the ever-growing need for online transacting, the possibility of fraud becomes greater.
 Fraud is something that affects every company in the world.
 It’s an unfortunate part of commerce and something that some companies are more prone to than others.
 Online merchant account providers have a duty to help alleviate fraudulent transactions.
 Their security needs to be top-notch if your company has any hope of combatting fraud.
 Card-not-present transactions generally present a high risk of fraud and companies making use of these transactions will be considered high risk.